JacksonBurns/fastprop/paper/paper.md

 ## Execution Time
 `fastprop` is consistently faster to train than Chemprop when using a GPU, helping exploit the 'time value' of data.
-Note that due to the large size of the FNN in `fastprop` it will typically be slower than Chemprop when training on a CPU since Chemprop uses a much smaller FNN and associated components.
+Note that due to the large size of the FNN in `fastprop` it can be slower than small Chemprop models when training on a CPU since Chemprop uses a much smaller FNN and associated components.

 There is a clear performance improvement to be had by reducing the number of descriptors to a subset of only the most important.
-Future work will address this possibility to decrease time requirements for both training by reducing network size and inference by decreasing the number of descriptors to be calculated for new molecules.
+Future work can address this possibility to decrease time requirements for both training by reducing network size and inference by decreasing the number of descriptors to be calculated for new molecules.
 This has _not_ been done in this study for two reasons: (1) to emphasize the capacity of the DL framework to effectively perform feature selection on its own via the training process, de-emphasizing unimportant descriptors; (2) as discussed above, training time is small compared ot dataset generation time.

 ## Coverage of Descriptors